 Unlike most live TV streaming services, Watch TV does not support TV Everywhere apps.
 These allow you to log in to apps from TV channels like A&E and MTV to access thousands of hours of on-demand content.
 This would help soften the blow of Watch TV’s lack of a DVR, but unfortunately, it’s not currently an option.

 Watch TV has some of the lowest user ratings for its apps that we’ve seen from a live TV streaming service.
-It received a 1.7 rating on over 4K reviews in the App Store and 3.7 on under 4K reviews from Google Play.
+It received a 1.8 rating on over 5K reviews in the App Store and 3.0 on nearly 5K reviews from Google Play.
 Both apps received complaints about issues with casting to a TV.
 In many cases, the audio doesn’t come through when watching live TV.